 However, unlike many depictions of life in nursing homes and similar institutions, Spark’s grannies enjoy a rambunctious sociability and camaraderie.
 Spark drew upon her memories of old people she had seen as a child in Edinburgh, and I would like to imagine that the high level of interaction and sense of common cause depicted in the novel was drawn from life.
 One indication is Spark’s admiration for old people when she recalls, “They were paralysed or crippled in body, yet they were still exerting characteristic influences on those around them and in the world outside.”
 (Lodge, 2010).

-Taking Goffman’s idea of moral career further, I would suggest that how one chooses to act--one’s self agency in the face of these changes--is at the heart of the moral matter.
+Taking Goffman’s idea of moral career further, I would suggest it is not only self-identity or status, but more how one chooses to act in a stigmatized or degrading situation—that is at the heart of the moral matter.
 Looking at the dilemma of Jean and the grannies with that conceptual lens, we can see how--in the face of a humiliating situation--a frail elderly person in a nursing home may bargain for moral and social support for her self-image and for status.
 We can observe this bargaining in the way the grannies resort to frequent rewritings of their wills to maintain a sense of being socially alive and important to others.
 Jean does not seek to bargain for attention but after deciding that she will stay in the Ward with the grannies, who are now her friends, finds meaning and self worth by being willing to take action for the good of others.
 Jean--empathic with the difficulties of aging, and no longer concerned about status--enacts a moral career of compassion tempered with awareness that she cannot expect the same of others.
 For example, in a frustrating conversation with Dame Lettie, Jean likens getting old and infirm to “… being engaged in a war.
 All our friends are going or gone and we survive amongst the dead and the dying as on a battlefield.”
 (40).
 Jean is not saying this to Lettie out of a depressed resignation but in a futile attempt to divert Lettie from her incessant gossiping.
 In these and other ways Jean exemplifies May’s virtue of integrity.
 “At one with themselves [persons of integrity] do not need to dissemble with others or deceive themselves.”
 (54).

 The little society of the Maud Long Ward is disrupted when the “geriatrics” are moved in with the grannies.
 In contrast to the grannies, who are mentally and socially--if not physically--intact, the geriatrics are in various stages of dementia, and--being upset from the move--“making more noise and dribbling more from the mouth than usual.”
 (129).
 In an example of “cooling out,” (Goffman, 1952), the grannies are urged to adapt to the situation. “[A]ddressing the grannies in confidential tones, [Sister Lucy tells them] ‘You must try to remember ... that these cases are very advanced, poor dears.
 And don’t get upset, like good girls.
 Try and help the nurses by keeping quiet and tidy.’”
 To which Granny Green replies, “We’ll soon be senile ourselves at this rate.”
 The introduction of the geriatrics reminds the grannies that they may soon become “advanced cases” and puts an additional burden on them to take care of the staff by being good girls--quiet and tidy.